Lockcd11/CITS3200-Team43/Week1Deliverables/ScopeofWork.md

 Physical security is not an issue.
 ##### 3.3.11 Resource Issues
-> For this section, think about data management for your subsystem.
-Consider the following:<br>
-How often will the system be backed up?
-Who will be responsible for the back up?
-Who is responsible for system installation?
-Who will be responsible for system maintenance?

 A backup of the initial boot database will be stored, and updated after each boot.
 Beyond that, the database should be able be backed up by the user at any time.
 Initial installation should be as simple as providing the client with a copy of the system.
 The instructions provided should allow the client to easily run through initial setup, but we will also be able to provide direct support until the client is confident with the system.